broilo/Summaries/Hands-on_ML/chap4/README.md

 > Just like Ridge, it adds a regularization term to the cost function.

 * I tends to eliminate the weights of the least important features.
-    * In other words, Lasso Regression performs feature selection and outputs a sparse model (i.e., with few nonzero feature weights).
+    - In other words, Lasso Regression performs feature selection and outputs a sparse model (i.e., with few nonzero feature weights).

 ## Elastic Net

->
+> Is a middle ground between Ridge and Lasso Regression.

+* The regularization term is a simple mix of both Ridge and Lasso's regularization terms.
+    - And the mix ratio can be controlled.
+        * When it's equal to zero: Elastic Net is equivalent to Ridge Regression.
+        * When it's equal to one: Elastic Net is equivalent to Lasso Regression.

 # Keywords